History of Taiwan (1945–present): Authoritarianism, martial rule and cold war

 On 20 July 1946, Chiang Kai-shek launched a large-scale assault on CCP territory in Huabei with 113 brigades (a total of 1.6 million troops), starting a new phase of the Chinese Civil War.
 Chen Cheng, who served as the chairman of Taiwan Provincial Government and commander of Taiwan Garrison Command, declared martial law on the island on 19 May 1949.
+A part of the Republic of China, Taiwan inherited the international pronouncement of the ROC government including the 1932 Note Verbale to France, where China declared that its southernmost territory was the Paracels.

 In December 1949, the Republic of China Armed Forces and the Kuomintang were defeated in the Chinese Civil War, forcing the Government of the Republic of China to relocate to Taiwan.
 This allowed the CCP to declare the establishment of a new Chinese state: the People's Republic of China.

-Following their retreat to Taiwan the KMT viewed their retreat as a temporary one with Chiang Kai-shek saying “prepare for one year, counterattack in two years, sweep out the enemy in three years and succeed within five years.”
+Following their retreat to Taiwan the KMT viewed their retreat as a temporary one with Chiang Kai-shek saying "prepare for one year, counterattack in two years, sweep out the enemy in three years and succeed within five years."
 This led them to prioritize military armament and preparation over economic development.

 After the February 28 Incident, the Nationalist government launched a campaign of suppression against political dissents.
 The KMT mostly imprisoned Taiwan's intellectual and social elite out of fear that they might resist their rule or sympathize with communism.

 Up and until 1958, small-scale military campaigns between the ROC forces and the People's Liberation Army (PLA) were carried out across the strait.
 An attempt by the CCP government to take the ROC-controlled island of Quemoy was thwarted in October 1949, halting the PLA advance towards Taiwan.